lsprangers/lsprangers.github.io/docs/dsa/1. arrays & strings/index.md

 ---

 ## Arrays and Strings
 *Most of the time Strings are created as arrays, so useful to lump them together.
-Creating new strings from scratch is typically an O(n) operation, so we use lists to store things and create one at the end
+Creating new strings from scratch is typically an O(n) operation, so you use lists to store things and create one at the end

 ## Time Complexities
 ***This is for storing arrays as contiguous set of items in memory, and not as a Linked List***